Pinpoint tests of microclimate control (cars from 08.2001)

 No

 RESTORE power to fuse F64 using the wiring diagrams.
-CHECK the system is working properly
+CHECK that the system is operating correctly

 Yes